-The Rowland and McFerrin Houses, are two sides of a duplex located in a Berea area neighborhood.
+The Rowland and McFerrin Houses, are two sides of a duplex located in at 4 Lora Ct, Greenville.

 Want to learn about GUUF Roland-McFerrin House and help out too?

 The Rowland-McFerrin house, named after two notable member families of our past, is the current GUUF maintained house in a series of shelter houses that the congregation has provided since the mid-80s.

 Today we manage it in partnership with the United Ministries program (part of their Interfaith Housing Network) that provides mid-term transition housing for families challenged by homelessness and associated ills.
 United Ministries manages the selection and placing of the clients, counsels residents who also participate in their other programs, and provides the furniture other than large appliances.
 GUUF provides the house and its maintenance.
 Our Sexton, Randall, tends the yard and does small repairs.

 United Ministries also helps us pay expenses, utilities and maintenance.
 Because of this we can contract much of the RMH maintenance and do not have to call often on congregational volunteer labor.